An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Introduction

 \subsection{Methods of solving SLR}

-Since there are large numbers of methods that have been proposed to deal with the sparse optimization problems containing the SLR as a special example, which is far beyond our scope of review, we only focus on those directly processing (\ref{SLR-p}) and (\ref{SLR}).
+Since there is a vast body of methods that have been proposed to deal with the sparse optimization problems containing the SLR as a special case, we present a brief overview of methods that process the problems (\ref{SLR-p})-(\ref{SLR-L2}) directly.

-For regularization model (\ref{SLR-p}), different penalty functions $\phi _{\nu}$ yield different methods, which enable to be summarized as two categorizes based on the convexity of $\phi _{\nu}$.

-\textbf{Convex} regularizations are mainly associated with the usage of $\ell_1$ norm. \begin{itemize} \item $\phi _{\nu}(\bz)=\nu\|\bz\|_1$.
-Expectation maximization method \citep[\texttt{EM}, see][]{figueiredo2003adaptive,krishnapuram2005sparse}, at each iteration, managed to find a majorization/upper-bound function $F_{\phi}$ of $f_{\phi}$ and then generate a Newton step to minimize $F_{\phi}$; \cite{andrew2007scalable} proposed an Orthant-Wise Limited-memory Quasi-Newton method (\texttt{OWL-QN}) where BFGS Quasi-Newton steps were carried out to minimize a quadratic approximation of $f_{\phi}$ at each iteration; \cite{koh2007interior} took interior-point method into account to form a truncated Newton interior-point method (\texttt{TNIP}); \cite{shi2010fast} created a hybrid iterative shrinkage method (\texttt{HIS}) which was comprised of two phases: iterative shrinkage (fixed-point method) and interior-point scheme; \cite{yu2010quasi} adopted the \texttt{OWL-QN} but with their own direction finding procedure to derive an improved \texttt{OWL-QN}$^*$; \cite{yuan2010comparison} exploited the coordinate descent method with each coordinate being updated by using one dimensional Newton direction (\texttt{CDN}).